iptc/sportsjs-dev/README.md

 been deliberately modified in order to test that invalid instance files fail to validate.

+## Tests

+We have created some unit tests for the schema itself to ensure that our schema stays valid according to our examples.
+It contains some simple schemas embedded in the test script, and it also loads all of the example files in the `examples` folder.

+It is written in Python, and can be run with:

+    $ python tests/specification_tests.py

 ## Support

 The IPTC [Developer Site](http://dev.iptc.org/SportsML) provides technical